Lucas-S-Lima/Lucas-S-Lima/README.md

 <h2>Hello, World!
-I'm Lucas! 🌎</h2>
+I'm Lucas 🌎</h2>
-I'm daily learning about web development technologies, programming languages, and databases!
+I'm daily learning about web development technologies, programming languages, and databases.
 Passionate about knowledge.
 My current focus is on building systems in the back-end with Python and Django!

 <h3>Principais Stacks</h3>